 We may earn a commission through products purchased using links on this page.
 Products or services advertised on this page may be offered by an entity that is affiliated with us.
 Learn more about our process here.

 Based in Phoenix, Arizona, Zoma Sleep is a fairly new company that specializes in designing sleep products for athletes.
-Aside from the flagship Zoma mattress, the company also sells a pillow and a mattress foundation.
+In addition to the all-foam Zoma Mattress, they also sell the Zoma Hybrid – a model with a pocketed coil support system – as well as a pillow and a mattress foundation.

 The all-foam construction of the Zoma mattress helps cut down on disruptions when sharing the bed.